ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Each module should be self-contained in one file, so it can be auto-transferred by ``ansible-base``.
 * Module name MUST use underscores instead of hyphens or spaces as a word separator.
 Using hyphens and spaces will prevent ``ansible-base`` from importing your module.
 * Always use the ``hacking/test-module.py`` script when developing modules - it will warn you about common pitfalls.
-* If you have a local module that returns facts specific to your installations, a good name for this module is ``site_info``.
+* If you have a local module that returns information specific to your installations, a good name for this module is ``site_info``.
 * Eliminate or minimize dependencies.
 If your module has dependencies, document them at the top of the module file and raise JSON error messages when dependency import fails.
 * Don't write to files directly; use a temporary file and then use the ``atomic_move`` function from ``ansible.module_utils.basic`` to move the updated temporary file into place.
 This prevents data corruption and ensures that the correct context for the file is kept.
 * Avoid creating caches.
 Ansible is designed without a central server or authority, so you cannot guarantee it will not run with different permissions, options or locations.
 If you need a central authority, have it on top of Ansible (for example, using bastion/cm/ci server or tower); do not try to build it into modules.